hardillb/node-red-contrib-powermate/README.md

 Install
 -------

-This module depends on the node-powermate node so you will need to run
+Run the following command in the root directory of your Node-RED install

-	npm install node-powermate
+	npm install node-red-contrib-powermate

 Usage
 -----